rtp-aws/devpost_aws_disaster_response/icy-bridge/README.md

 it has images of both ice storms and was fixed for all four days.
 The goal of this model is to simply locate the bridge seam and ice.

+The model failed to train.
+It said I did  not include enough images.
+I added 12 more images to the rekognition dataset stage.

+The model still failed to train after the addtional images.

+I added more images so that there are 48 images, all with similar camera angle.
+I deleted any night time shots also.

+Its difficult to figure out the UI.
+It has a mix of existing labels and non.

+## Model C5

+Can we detect a bridge and a seam?

+Same images as before.
+Not even looking for ice.

 # Weather Report week of 20220113-20220119